 Congratulations to our 2016 WIN scholarship winner, Regina Munsch!
 And thank you to all 2016 WIN scholarship applicants!

-Through its Women In Nuclear (WIN) chapter, Westinghouse Electric Company offers a $2,500 scholarship to a female high school senior graduating in the Spring of 2017 from a Pittsburgh area school.
+Through its Women In Nuclear (WIN) chapter, Westinghouse Electric Company offers a $2,500 scholarship to a female high school senior from a Pittsburgh-area school.
 The candidate must intend to pursue a Bachelor’s degree in engineering, mathematics or physical sciences at an accredited college or university.
 This is the 11th year that Westinghouse WIN has offered this scholarship.